Noah-R/taxidata/README.md

-# What I plan to do:
+# What I plan to do

 Predict fare amount based on
     Pickup zone